lucaslorentz/auto-compute/README.md

 ## How it works

 This library operates by meticulously analyzing computed expressions and tracking all referenced data within them.
-It then traverses inverse navigations to pinpoint all entities that could be affected by changes to the referenced data.
+It then traverses inverse navigations to pinpoint all root entities that could be affected by changes to the referenced data.

 For this basic scenario:
 ```csharp